Tello vs. Cricket Wireless: Which prepaid plan matches your lifestyle?

 Cricket's plans

-Row 0 - Cell 0 High-speed dataHotspotMexico and Canada usageSingle line price
+Header Cell - Column 0 High-speed dataHotspotMexico and Canada usageSingle line price

 5GB5GBNoneNot included$30

-The data-only plans are available with 20GB or 100GB of data on LTE or 5G.
-The 20GB plan comes in at $35 and the 100GB plan is $55 per month.
-These plans are ideal for devices like the Netgear LAX20 wireless router, mobile hotspots, or tablets that need a SIM card.
+The data-only plans are available with 20GB, 100GB, or 150GB of data on LTE or 5G.
+These plans are priced at $35, $55, and $90 respectively, and are perfect for devices like the Netgear LAX20 wireless router, mobile hotspots, or tablets that need a SIM card.

-Cricket has one more trick up its sleeve with access to Boingo Wi-Fi hotspots and LinkNYC.
+Cricket has one more trick up its sleeve, with its access to Boingo Wi-Fi hotspots and LinkNYC.
 These public Wi-Fi hotspots are typically installed in public areas like sports arenas, airports, and transportation hubs.
-Your Cricket phone will be able to automatically connect to these points if you're within range.
+Your Cricket phone will be able to connect to these points automatically if you're within range.

 Tello vs. Cricket Wireless: Which phones work?

 Both of these carriers work with most of the best Android phones you can buy, whether you get them unlocked or from the carrier.
 Some older phones won't have the same level of coverage as newer devices due to both AT&T and T-Mobile using multiple bands to deliver LTE and 5G.
-For the most part, 5G phones just need to support band n5 for AT&T's current 5G network and bands n71 and n41 for T-Mobile 5G.
+For the most part, 5G phones just need to support band n5 for AT&T's current 5G, and bands n71 and n41 for T-Mobile's 5G.

 Still, it's best practice to check your IMEI with the carrier before signing up just to be sure.
 You can find your IMEI by entering *#06# in most phones' dialers.

-If you're ready for a new phone, you can buy an unlocked phone to bring to the carrier for more flexibility or buy one directly from the carrier.
-Tello sells a number of mid-range phones new and refurbished.
+If you're ready for a new phone, you can buy an unlocked phone to bring over to the carrier for more flexibility, or buy one directly from the carrier.
+Tello sells a number of mid-range phones, both new and refurbished.
 Cricket has a similar tier of phones for sale, though it has a much greater selection.
-Cricket also allows financing with Affirm if you don't want to pay for everything right now.
-Just keep in mind that if you buy a phone from a carrier, it's more difficult to bring it to another carrier down the line if it hasn't been properly unlocked or you haven't met the unlock conditions.
+Cricket also allows financing with Affirm if you don't want to pay for everything at once.
+Just keep in mind that if you buy a phone from a carrier, it's more difficult to bring it to another carrier down the line if it hasn't been properly unlocked, or you haven't met the unlock conditions.

 Tello vs. Cricket Wireless: Which carrier should you pick?